Monitoring an Active Learning project

 1. From the Documents tab, click Add Widget.

-2. Complete the following fields:
+3. Complete the following fields:

 • Group By Results Returned: All

-• Pivot on: AL Designation
+• Pivot On (Y): AL Designation

-• Pivot on Results Returned: All
+• Pivot On Results Returned: All

-• Sort on: CSR - Active Learning Project Cat.
+• Sort On: CSR - Active Learning Project Cat.
 Set::Category Rank (Ascending)

 • Vertical Orientation